Jury rejects suit by tennis ump cleared in husband’s death

-LOS ANGELES (AP) — A federal jury in Los Angeles has rejected a lawsuit by a professional tennis umpire who claimed a coroner’s doctor recklessly classified her husband’s death as a homicide, leading investigators to falsely accuse her of murder.
+LOS ANGELES (AP) — A federal jury in Los Angeles on Tuesday rejected a lawsuit by a professional tennis umpire who claimed a coroner’s doctor recklessly classified her husband’s death as a homicide, leading investigators to falsely accuse her of murder.

-City News Service reports jurors on Tuesday found that Lois Goodman’s civil rights were not violated.
-The panel determined Deputy Medical Examiner Yulai Wang (You-lie Wong) did not falsify the death certificate for Alan Goodman.
+Jurors found that Lois Goodman’s civil rights were not violated and determined Deputy Medical Examiner Yulai Wang did not falsify the death certificate for Alan Goodman.

-Goodman was on her way to officiate a U.S. Open tennis match in New York in 2012 when police arrested her in front of TV cameras.
+Lois Goodman was on her way to officiate a U.S. Open tennis match in New York in 2012 when police arrested her in front of TV cameras on suspicion of killing her husband.
 All charges against her were eventually dropped.

-The 76-year-old’s lawsuit asked for $10 million in damages.
-She claimed Wang provided no justification when he determined Alan Goodman’s death was homicide, not an accident.
+The 76-year-old’s lawsuit asked for $10 million in damages and sought to have the coroner change the cause of death to accidental.
+She claimed Wang provided no justification when he determined Alan Goodman’s death was a homicide.

 Most Read Nation & World Stories